 For a few seconds you hear another sound, barely audible yet familiar, which seems to come from everywhere, and you look up to see a jet aircraft, a speck in the blue vastness, cruising high above on a northeast-bearing track that will carry it across the water.
-In eight minutes it will be over Nova Scotia, across the Bay of Fundy.
-In twenty it will be over the open Atlantic.
-Seven or eight hours from now it will touch down a quarter of the planet’s circumference away, and it’s passengers will emerge, blinking, into an early afternoon that feels to them like dawn.
-Gazing from one horizon to its opposite, you can see that this plane is but one in a steady stratospheric procession passing, inaudible and nearly invisible, high overhead, contrails overlapping briefly before dissipating.
+In twelve minutes it will be over Nova Scotia, across the Bay of Fundy.
+In twelve more it will be over the open Atlantic.
+Eight or nine hours from now it will touch down a quarter of the planet’s circumference away, and it’s passengers will emerge, blinking, into an early afternoon that feels to them like dawn.
+Gazing from one horizon to its opposite, you can see that this plane is only one of a steady stratospheric procession passing, inaudible and nearly invisible, high overhead, their individual contrails overlapping briefly before dissipating.

 Something else you hear, so rare where you come from that you had all but forgotten it, is the sound of children in unscripted outdoor play, making it up as they go along.
 Later, when you actually see it, you notice that no adult hovers watchfully nearby.
-Though it takes only a few seconds to come to your senses, the initial, conditioned, reaction to this very wholesome thing is momentary concern.
+Though it takes only a few seconds to come to your senses, the initial, conditioned, reaction to this very wholesome thing is momentary alarm.